 Generally, Certification Bodies audit small companies for 1 day, once per year.
-Bigger organisations are audited twice per year.
+Bigger organizations are audited twice per year.
 To get information on potential auditors please see:

 The purpose of this gap analysis is to identify the areas in your company that require change in order to be compliant.

-Our Quality Manual Template includes a 56-page gap analysis template which:
+Our Quality Manual Template includes a 18-page gap analysis template which: